MoneyGram: How to Send Money to Federal Inmates

 Gather Necessary MoneyGram Information

-• Account Number: The account number is the inmate’s eight-digit register number with no spaces or dashes, followed immediately by the inmate’s last name (e.g., 12345678DOE)
+• Account Number: The inmate’s eight-digit register number (no spaces or dashes), immediately followed by their last name (e.g., 12345678DOE)

 • Company Name: Federal Bureau of Prisons